Early modern Switzerland: Conflict and Revolution

 In 1653, the largest uprising occurred as peasants of territories subject to Lucerne, Bern, Solothurn and Basel revolted because of currency devaluation.
 Although the authorities prevailed in this Swiss peasant war, they did pass some tax reforms and the incident in the long term prevented creation of an absolutist state, unlike many of the other states of Europe.
 The Confederation remained a decentralised and disorganised country during this era, torn by religious and political conflicts.
 In 1655, an attempt to create a central administration fell apart after the two proposers, Bern and Zürich, couldn't agree with each other.

 In 1656, a conflict over religious refugees from Schwyz who had fled to Zürich erupted in the First War of Villmergen.
 The Catholics were victorious and able to maintain their political dominance, and a treaty agreement that each canton would be totally independent with respect to religious matters.
 Around 1707 unrest erupted in the city of Geneva which continued throughout the early modern period.
 Additionally in 1707, the Toggenburg valley rebelled against the Prince-Abbot of St. Gall.
 Attempts by the Abbot to suppress the valley led to the Second Battle of Villmergen in 1712 and the sacking of the Abbey of St. Gall by Bernese and Zürich troops.
-From 1719–22 the Werdenberg region rebelled against the city of Glarus.
+From 1719 to 1722 the Werdenberg region rebelled against the city of Glarus.

 In 1717, Major Jean Daniel Abraham Davel was appointed the commander of the Lavaux region, which is in modern-day Canton Vaud.
 He identified with the French-speaking population that felt oppressed by the German-speaking city of Bern that occupied Vaud.
 Davel believed that he had been called by God to free the inhabitants of Vaud from Bern.
 On 31 March 1723 he mobilised 600 men and marched on Lausanne to ask the city leaders to revolt with him.
 However, they reported him to Bern and arrested him on the next morning.
 He was judged guilty of treason and beheaded.